aspitarl/aspitarl.github.io/_projects/1_nlp.markdown

-# Topic Visualization with t-SNE
+# Per-paper Topic Distribution Visualization with t-SNE

 The plot below goes further and visualizes the topic distributions of each individual paper.
 To be able to visualize the topics, the number of topics is reduced